AndrewAtLarge/BibUpdate/README.rst

 **Options**::

-  -a, --all             update or validate ALL BibTeX entries -c, --check_all       check/verify all bibtex entries against a database -k, --keep_fonts      do NOT replace fonts \Bbb, \germ and \scr in titles -h, --help            show this help message and exit -H, --Help            print full program description
+  -a, --all             update or validate ALL BibTeX entries -c, --check           check/verify all bibtex entries against a database -k, --keep_fonts      do NOT replace fonts \Bbb, \germ and \scr in titles -h, --help            show this help message and exit -H, --Help            print full program description